Four Uses for Aspirin You’ve Probably Never Heard Of

 - Mix the honey into the yogurt and then add the aspirin powder.

-- Spread the mixture over your face evenly in order to take full advantage of the all the ingredients’ benefits.
+- Spread the mixture over your face evenly in order to take full advantage of the all the ingredients and their benefits.

-- Let sit for 10 minutes before removing with warm water.
+- Let sit for 10 minutes before washing off with warm water.

 - As soon as you rinse, you will notice improvements in the smoothness of your skin.

-In order to enhance this treatment, we advise you to include lemon, due to its antibiotic qualities.
-Apply at night to avoid adverse reactions when coming in contact with the sun.
+In order to enhance this treatment, we advise you to include lemon because of its antibiotic properties.
+However, only apply this treatment at night to avoid adverse reactions when coming into contact with the sun.

 - 4 aspirin tablets